 Ease of Transport

 This product suffered the most in this category.
 Of all the products we tested, the Clear Bubble is one of the longest and heaviest.
 It measures 37 inches, and weighs in at 1 pound, 2.6 ounces.
 Though our testers found it easy to stash this umbrella in the trunks of their vehicles, and in various places in their homes, it was a little cumbersome to be carrying around all day.
-If you need a small and compact model that also offers a little style, consider the Blunt XS Metro.

 Despite being tossed around cars and tested in stormy conditions, this product held up well.
 If you lived in a windy environment, or the Windy City itself, this piece will be able to stand up to very intense gales.
 We never experienced any problems with the spokes that support the canopy either.